OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 ### Vocabularies Governance, Roadmap and Role of the Community

-OHDSI Vocabularies work and processes are governed by the OHDSI Central Coordinating Center’s body, Vocabulary Committee, which includes representatives from across the OHDSI community and helps set priorities for maintenance, content expansion, and quality improvement.
+OHDSI Vocabularies work and processes are governed by the OHDSI Central Coordinating Center's body, Vocabulary Committee, which includes representatives from across the OHDSI community and helps set priorities for maintenance, content expansion, and quality improvement.
-Committee’s
+Committee's
 work is based on the landscape assessment conducted in 2023 (15).
 As a
 part of this work, it approves the roadmap for bi-annual releases of the